 Your prescription drug program provides coverage for some drugs only if they are prescribed for certain uses and amounts, so those drugs require prior authorization for coverage.
-Prior Authorization is handled by the Rational Drug Therapy Program (RDT).
+Prior Authorization is handled by the Rational Drug Therapy Program (RDT) and Express Scripts, depending on the medication.
 If your medication must be authorized, your pharmacist or physician can initiate the review process for you.
 The prior authorization process is typically resolved over the phone; if done by letter it can take up to two business days.
 If your medication is not approved for plan coverage, you will have to pay the full cost of the drug.

 PEIA will cover, and your pharmacist can dispense, up to a five-day supply of a medication requiring prior authorization for the applicable copayment.
 This policy applies when your doctor is either unavailable or temporarily unable to complete the prior authorization process promptly.
+Your pharmacist or doctor should contact the Rational Drug Therapy Program for an emergency supply.
 Prior authorizations may be approved retroactively for up to 30 days to allow time for the physician to work with and provide documentation to RDT.
 If the prior authorization is ultimately approved, your pharmacist will be able to dispense the remainder of the approved amount with no further copayment for that month's supply if you have already paid the full copayment.
 All prior authorization requests must be reviewed annually.